Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 I found the file `readflag` stored at `/` , It had a suid bit.
 I tried executing it but failed, Downloading the binary and running it failed.
 So I tried getting a reverse shell by trying several payloads found at [PAyloadAllTheThings / Reverse shell cheat sheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#c)  by executing them but they din't work.

-So i tried copying the C code for reverse shell from the cheat sheet and adding it directly into the Shared library so that it gets executed with the main function of it.
+So we tried copying the C code for reverse shell from the cheat sheet and adding it directly into the Shared library so that it gets executed with the main function of it.

-So the final code I was left off with was the following:
+So the final code we were left off with was the following:

 ```C
 #include <sqlite3ext.h> /* Do not use <sqlite3.h>! */